raphael-group/decifer/README.md

 The full description of the algorithm and its application on published cancer datasets are described in

-Gryte Satas†, Simone Zaccaria†, Mohammed El-Kebir† and Ben Raphael, 2021\
+Gryte Satas†, Simone Zaccaria†, Mohammed El-Kebir†,\* and Ben Raphael\*, 2021\
 † Joint First Authors
+* Corresponding Authors

 The results of the related paper are available at: